-The frequency limits specified under maximum ratings are based on the tube being used as an oscillator.
-The tube may be used at full rating up to 30 megacycles.
-When operating at higher frequencies, the dielectric losses, charging currents and lead-in heating are increased greatly.
-The plate voltage and hence plate dissipation must be reduced to values specified for upper frequency limit and for frequencies between these two limits the plate voltage should be proportionately reduced.
+The frequency limits specified under maximum ratings are based on the tube being used on an oscillator.
+The tube may be used at full rating up to 7.5 megacycles.
+When operating at higher frequencies, the dielectric losses, charging currents, and lead-in heating are increased greatly.
+The plate voltage and hence plate dissipation must be reduced to values specified for the upper frequency limit and for frequencies between these two limits the plate voltage should be proportionately reduced.